Marfan Syndrome

 WHAT ARE THE eye problems seen iN MARFAN SYNDROME?

 Fig. 1: Subluxated lens (ectopia lentis).
-The lens is seen in the pupil (dark spot in the center of the colored part of the eye).
+The lens is seen to be moved out of place in the pupil (dark spot in the center of the colored part of the eye).
 The lens has a round shape and, in this picture, a slightly gray color.
-The round edge of the lens is seen in the middle of the pupil because it has shifted up. (see red arrow) Normally, you should not be able to see the edge of the lens in the middle of the pupil.
+The round edge of the lens is seen in the middle of the pupil because it has shifted up. (see red arrow) Under normal circumstances, the edge of the lens should not be visible in the middle of the pupil.

 WHAT IS ECTOPIA LENTIS?

-Ectopia lentis is when the lens inside the eye is not in the right spot, it is also called lens subluxation or lens dislocation.
-The lens moves away from its normal location in the eye so that the person is not looking through the center of their lens, but through the edge.
-It can get worse over time.
-This movement of the lens is caused by weakness in the connective tissue that holds the lens in place (zonules).
-Ectopia lentis happens in roughly 60% of people with Marfan syndrome and is one of the major medical problems that often need to be present to diagnose this condition [See figures 1 and 2].
+Ectopia lentis is when the lens inside the eye is not in the right place, it is also called lens subluxation or lens dislocation.
+This happens because the fibers (zonules) that hold the lens in place are weak.
+The lens moves away from its normal location in the eye so that the person is not looking through the center of their lens, but through or beyond the edge.
+The dislocation can get worse over time.
+About 6 out of 10 people with Marfan syndrome have this problem and is one of the major medical findings that often need to be present to diagnose this condition [See figures 1 and 2].
 If a person does not have dislocated lenses, though, it does not mean that they do not have Marfan syndrome.

-Fig. 2: Same lens as Fig. 1 with retroillumination (a different kind of lighting) The lens is often dislocated (shifted) up. (see red arrow)
+Fig. 2: Same lens as Fig. 1 with retroillumination (a special kind of exam light) The lens is often dislocated (shifted) upwards (see red arrow).

 HOW DOES MARFAN SYNDROME AFFECT THE HEART AND BLOOD VESSELS?

-The most serious medical problems seen with Marfan syndrome involve the connective tissue of the heart and blood vessels (arteries and veins).
+The most serious problems with Marfan syndrome affect the heart and blood vessels in the body.
 There can be problems with one of the valves in the heart called the mitral valve.
 The valve can be too large and can move in the wrong direction.
-This is called mitral valve prolapse (MVP) and can make a special sound when a doctor listens to the heart.
-In about ⅓ of people with MVP, blood leaks backward through the valve (mitral valve regurgitation), producing a heart murmur (an extra sound) that can also be heard through a stethoscope.
-These problems with the heart can cause breathlessness, an irregular pulse (causing palpitations), or extreme tiredness.
+This is called mitral valve prolapse (MVP) and can make a heart murmur (an extra heart sound) when a doctor listens to the heart.
+In about one third of people with MVP, blood leaks backward through the valve (mitral valve regurgitation).
+This leaky valve can lead to shortness of breath, a fast and irregular pulse, or feeling very tired.

-A different problem can occur with the aorta (the major blood vessel/artery coming off of the heart).
-The aorta can be too large (aneurysm) in with Marfan syndrome.
+For people with Marfan syndrome, problem can also occur with the aorta (the major blood vessel/artery coming off of the heart).
+The aorta can be too large (aneurysm).
 This can cause problems with blood flow (aortic regurgitation) or a tear in the middle layer of the aorta (dissection).
-Problems with the aorta are the most common cause of death in persons with Marfan syndrome.
+This is the most common life-threatening problem in Marfan syndrome.
 It is very important that people with Marfan syndrome have regular cardiac (heart) exams.

 HOW DOES MARFAN SYNDROME AFFECT THE bones?

-Fig. 3: Person with Marfan syndrome showing long thin fingers (arachnodactyly).
+Fig. 3: Long, thin fingers in Marfan syndrome (arachnodactyly).

 HOW DOES MARFAN SYNDROME AFFECT THE SKIN?